lotanaharoni/Tip-Application/README.md

 This is an [**Android**](https://developer.android.com) project.
 This app is designed for students to help each other. <br>
-This app allows students to view and add university focused recommendations according to pre-determined categories.
+This app allows students to view and add university focused recommendations according to pre-determined categories.<br>
+Every Tip has a 'Likes counter'.
+Every register user can add a 'Like' to every Tip.
+The Tips are arranged by the number of likes they have.
 <br><br>
 I used Andriod Studio and Firebase.
 The project is written in Java.